 No matter what industry you're in, there are a number of order picking best practices to improve your overall order fulfillment.
 Implementing one or more of the following order picking process refinements supports higher accuracy, increased productivity, greater throughput and faster cycle times in order picking—ultimately maximizing efficiency while boosting customer satisfaction.

-Warehouse Organization - Facility Flow
+1. Warehouse Organization - Focus on Facility Flow

 Organize your warehouse based on the order in which inventory travels through each functional area.
 That is, receiving to storage/putaway to replenishment to order picking to sorting/consolidation to packing and staging for shipment to outbound.
 Each area should logically lead to the next, eliminating the need to double back or pass through a later process on the way to an earlier one, for example.
 Other best practices include hanging signage to help associates quickly identify where they are and where they need to be, give them a map if they are new (or if things have changed), keep storage locations neat and organized and make sure aisles aren’t blocked or too narrow—causing congestion and slowing things down.